HL7/fhircast-docs/input/pagecontent/2-5-EventNotification.md

 ## Hub Generated `syncerror` Events

-In addition to distributing `syncerror` events sent by a subscribed application to all subscribed applications, the Hub may generate `syncerror` events under certain conditions and distribute these events to all subscribed applications.
+In addition to distributing [`syncerror`](3-8-syncerror.html) events sent by a subscribed application to all subscribed applications, the Hub may generate [`syncerror`](3-8-syncerror.html) events under certain conditions and distribute these events to all subscribed applications.

+The Hub SHALL generate [`syncerror`](3-8-syncerror.html) events when a request requiring events be sent and a subscribed application:
+1.  has previously closed its WebSocket connection to the Hub with a Close Reason other than 1000 or 1001 (see [WebSocket RFC](https://www.rfc-editor.org/rfc/rfc6455.html#section-7.1.6))
+2. does not respond to the distributed event by the Hub within 10 seconds

+Generated [`syncerror`](3-8-syncerror.html) events should be distributed only to applications which have subscribed to the event which triggered the [`syncerror`](3-8-syncerror.html) to be generated.

+After the Hub generates and distributes a [`syncerror`](3-8-syncerror.html) indicating that an application is not responsive, the Hub shall remove that application from its list of applications subscribed to the topic so that no additional [`syncerror`](3-8-syncerror.html) events are distributed on behalf of the nonresponsive application.

-The Hub SHALL NOT generate `syncerror` events in the following situations:
+The Hub SHALL NOT generate [`syncerror`](3-8-syncerror.html) events in the following situations:
-1. If a client fails to respond to a [heartbeat Event](3-11-heartbeat.html)
+1. If a client fails to respond to a [`heartbeat`](3-11-heartbeat.html) event
 2. If a client closes its WebSocket connection to the Hub with a Close Reason of 1000 or 1001 (see [WebSocket RFC](https://www.rfc-editor.org/rfc/rfc6455.html#section-7.1.6)).
-Note that if an application is deliberately shutdown, the application should unsubscribe as part of their shutdown process (thus avoiding this scenario).
+Note that if an application is deliberately shutdown, the application should unsubscribe (Unscrube event here) as part of their shutdown process (thus avoiding this scenario).

+<u>Implementer feedback is solicited on Hub Generated `syncerror` Events particularly on the following topics:</u>

+* after the first time a Hub has distributed a [`syncerror`](3-8-syncerror.html) indicating that an application is not responsive, should the nonresponsive application be automatically unsubscribed (removed from the Hub's list of applications subscribed to the topic)?
+This would avoid [`syncerror`](3-8-syncerror.html) events being sent after subsequent operations; however, it may conflict with the approach of [`syncerror`](3-8-syncerror.html) events generated by the Hub only being distributed to subscribers of the event which triggered the [`syncerror`](3-8-syncerror.html) event to be generated.
+* should [`syncerror`](3-8-syncerror.html) events generated by the Hub be distributed only to subscribers of the event which triggered the [`syncerror`](3-8-syncerror.html) event to be generated?
+However, this could conflict automatically unsubscribe a non-responsive application after the initial [`syncerror`](3-8-syncerror.html) is generated and distributed.
-The Hub SHALL generate `syncerror` events when a change context request is received ([FHIR Resource]-open or [FHIR Resource]-close) and a subscribed application:
+* should all FHIRcast requests trigger  [`syncerror`](3-8-syncerror.html) events to be generated by the Hub for an unresponsive application or only when a context change is requested ([FHIR Resource]-open or [FHIR Resource]-close)?
-1.  has previously closed its WebSocket connection to the Hub with a Close Reason other than 1000 or 1001 (see [WebSocket RFC](https://www.rfc-editor.org/rfc/rfc6455.html#section-7.1.6))
-2. does not respond to the event distributed by the Hub within 10 seconds